 - By the end of Year 3 – Pupils must recall and use multiplication and division facts for x2, x3, x4, x5, x8 and x10.

 - By the end of Year 4 – Pupils must recall and use multiplication and division facts for ALL tables up to 12 x 12.

 Here are some useful links for you and your child to practice multiplication facts:

 The Early Years Foundation Stage

-Home Learning Children in Year 1 to Year 4 (Reception if appropriate) complete their home learning activities using the online home learning resources, which aim to build pupil engagement and consolidate maths knowledge.
+Home Learning Children in Year 1 to Year 4 complete their home learning activities using the online home learning resources, which aim to build pupil engagement and consolidate maths knowledge.
 It is expected that parents encourage and help their child/children learn their number bonds and times tables at home and that they complete their assigned Mathletics tasks and TT Rock Stars weekly.

 Useful Maths Websites.

 https://www.mathschase.com/ free site providing games for Reception to Year 4 – to quickly test your times tables and other number facts such as addition, subtraction, sequencing and place value.